 Tried and true Ruthman-Gusher pump models like the 2-C, RP, SP-4521S, 1-P3S, UD, UL, RL, 9025, 11022, 11029…and many more continue to be regularly sold by Great Lakes Pump & Supply to machining operations.
 It is common for new orders to replace pumps with serial numbers issued in the 1970s and 80s.

-Early metal chip filtering within a single machine was generally limited to series of pans, screens, reusable cloth filtering media, magnets, cyclones and centrifuges to separate metal chips from coolant.
+Early metal chip filtering within a single machine was generally limited to series of pans, screens, reusable cloth filtering media, magnets, cyclones, and centrifuges to separate metal chips from the coolant.
 Our Gusher pumps were engineered to work in the continual presence of metallic swarf.
 In the 1960s, central filtration systems emerged, increasing fluid volumes and pump size.
-Pressure filters, large weir and settling tanks, gravity filters, vacuum filters and other positive filters are now commonplace.
+Pressure filters, large weir and settling tanks, gravity filters, vacuum filters, and other positive filters are now commonplace.

 Today, manufacturers of the largest central coolant filtration systems require flows so large that pump efficiencies and energy cost (think motor HP requirements) become significant variables when selecting pumps.
 The Process Systems vertical turbine pump engineered specifically for harsh coolant service environments has proven itself since the 1970s as a durable, trouble-free, and highly efficient pump for these large systems.
 Concurrently, the adoption of variable frequency drive motors is now commonplace on these large systems to further optimize both coolant delivery pressure and energy costs